 “At last he reached the tower and opened the door into the little room where the Princess was asleep.
 There she lay, looking so beautiful that he could not take his eyes off her.
 He bent down and gave her a kiss.
 As he touched her, Sleeping Beauty opened her eyes and smiled up at him.” – from Sleeping Beauty by the Brothers Grimm.

-This is somewhat complicated by who should be the damsel in distress and who should be the hero of the story when you’re gay.
-While I know that it is ultimately dis-empowering to desire being rescued, to be woken up from a deathlike sleep with a kiss while waiting helplessly, nothing captures my imagination more than the idea of an extraordinary man sweeping me off of my feet.
-The completion of this fairytale would also be proof that true love does exist, it is possible for two men to share it, and that I am worthy of it.
+When you’re gay, this is somewhat complicated by who should be the damsel in distress and who should be the hero of the story.
+While I know that it is ultimately dis-empowering to desire to be rescued – to be woken up from a deathlike sleep with a kiss while waiting helplessly – nothing captures my imagination more than the idea of an extraordinary man sweeping me off of my feet.
+The completion of this fairytale would also be proof that true love does exist, that it is possible for two men to share it, and that I am worthy of it.

-However, logging on to a dating app in 2019 is possibly the surest way to burst any gay fairytale bubble.
-It’s not only that contemporary gay culture does not lend itself to long-term partnering due to the quick availability of easy, drive-through style sex (which I am not at all averse to and frequently enjoy), it is also the fact that serendipitous romance appears to have died sometime after Meg Ryan met Tom Hanks at the top of the Empire State Building in Sleepless in Seattle.
+However, logging on to a dating app is possibly the surest way to burst any gay fairytale bubble.
+It’s not only that contemporary gay culture doesn’t lend itself to long-term partnering due to the quick availability of easy, drive-through style sex – which I am not at all averse to and frequently enjoy.
+It is also the fact that serendipitous romance appears to have died sometime after Meg Ryan met Tom Hanks at the top of the Empire State Building in Sleepless in Seattle.

 I fully acknowledge that the quality of men that I come across may be linked to where I happen to find them.
-“Join a running club, go to more dinner parties, do things that other single gay men do and stop only trying to meet men online!” friends frequently tell me.
-And while this is sage, well-meaning advice, it does not necessarily result in a higher success rate.
-For one thing, online dating and hook-ups have become as pervasive and popular as they have for good reason – it is not that easy to simply go up to someone in real-life and casually start a flirtatious conversation that immediately proceeds to drinks.
+Friends frequently tell me – “Join a running club, go to more dinner parties, do things that other single gay men do and stop only trying to meet men online!”
+And while this is sage, well-meaning advice, it doesn’t necessarily result in a higher success rate.
+For one thing, online dating and hook-ups have become as pervasive and popular as they have for good reason – it’s not that easy to simply go up to someone in real-life and casually start a flirtatious conversation that immediately proceeds to drinks.
 For many gay men, low self-esteem, social awkwardness and discomfort around other gay men are commonplace.
 These do not magically disappear in face-to-face meetings.
 This may explain why casual, emotionless sex is easier, why gay men have higher rates of substance abuse and often tend to combine drugs and sex.

 So, where does this leave me?
 Will I forever be unfulfilled and singing along to Billie Holiday’s The Man I Love?